Elevate Lung Cancer Care - ALK+

 Goals of treatment

 • It’s important to think about your treatment goals and talk them through with your doctor.
 Together, you can make an informed decision about the right course of action for you.
-Your goals are personal—and your treatment plan should be, too.1
+Your goals are personal—and your treatment plan should be, too.

 • They may vary based on several factors, including:

-• age Your age2
+• age Your age

-• Milestone If your cancer has spread6
+• Milestone If your cancer has spread

-• Milestone What treatments you’ve tried before3,7
+• Milestone What treatments you’ve tried before

 • Work with your doctor to find an option that considers both your medical needs and your day-to-day priorities.